 People often wonder what AI researchers think about AI risk.
-A good collections of quotes can tell us that it is no longer a fringe view: many big names are concerned.
-But without a great sense of how many total names there, how big they are, and what publication biases come between us and them, it has been hard (for me at least) to get a clear view on the distribution of opinion.
+A good collection of quotes can tell us that worry about AI is no longer a fringe view: many big names are concerned.
+But without a great sense of how many total names are there, how big they are, and what publication biases come between us and them, it has been hard (for me at least) to get a clear view on the distribution of opinion.

 Our survey offers some new evidence on these questions.
-Here, 355 machine learning researchers on how good or bad they expect the results of ‘high-level machine intelligence’ to be for humanity:
+Here, 355 machine learning researchers weigh in on how good or bad they expect the results of ‘high-level machine intelligence’ to be for humanity:

 (Click to expand)